 An Equipment Slip must be secured from the Discipline Office if there is a need to bring an equipment/gadget required by the teacher.
-Other school policy on bringing of equipment applies.

-The school will not be held liable for any damage or loss of phones or any equipment/gadgets brought to school.
+Violation of these guidelines is subject to disciplinary actions.
+The school will not be held liable for any damage or loss of phones or any gadgets brought to school.